 - Explore other applications for AI across Dell.

 Approach: To determine whether a vendor was a good fit, Saila developed an evaluation framework.
 She used Gartner’s Market Guide for Text Analytics and other resouces to analyse 31 companies.
 She contacted 20 companies, scheduled advanced demos with 9 companies, and ultimately selected one to develop a proof-of-concept model.
 For the internal proof-of-concept, Saila leveraged an existing C# model to develop a supervised machine learning model using open source algorithms.
 She obtained training and testing data for the model from the busiest product line.

-Impact: External vendors were not a good solution because Dell needs a lot of customization.
+Impact: External vendors required a high-level of customization and hence were not a good solution for this use-case.
 However, after multiple model refinements, the internal model hit the target accuracy, proving that publicly available algorithms can tackle the problem.
 Dell can use the model to detect fraud and predict system failure.
 There are other applications for AI in other company divisions.

 She recommended developing a production model from the internal proof-of-concept model, improving the call logs’ quality, and exploring AI applications across the business.
 Overall this model could reduce costs by $12 million.